SiliconEngine/AdventOfCode2016-Python/README.md

 the circle.

 This puzzle was all about efficient data structures.
 Part 1 uses "deque" from the Python standard library.
-Part 2 uses a single-linked ringer buffer.
+Part 2 uses a single-linked ring buffer.
 Most of the run time is spent initializing the data structures.

 There's likely also a formula that can just calculate the final result, but I didn't